otagobioinformaticsspringschool/2022-obss-day4/_episodes/03-denoising-and-clustering.md

 > Make a new script to run clustering.
 It is similar to `cluster.sh`, except you do not use the `vsearch --cluster_unoise` command.
 Instead you will use:
 >
 > ```
-> vsearch --cluster_unoise sorted_combined.fasta --sizein --sizeout --fasta_width 0 --centroids centroids.fasta
+> vsearch --cluster_unoise sorted_combined.fasta --sizein --sizeout --fasta_width 0 --centroids centroids_unoise.fasta
 > ```
 >
 > You will still need the commands to remove chimeras and create a frequency table.
-> Make sure to change the names of the files so that you are making a **new** frequency table.
+> Make sure to change the names of the files so that you are making a **new** frequency table and OTU fasta file (maybe call it `asvs.fasta`).
 > If you leave the old name in, it will be overwritten when you run this script.
 >
 > Give it a try and compare the number of OTUs between clustering and denoising outputs.